readthedocs/readthedocs.org/docs/team.rst

 * `Aaron Carlisle`_ for `our Sphinx theme <https://github.com/readthedocs/sphinx_rtd_theme>`_.
 * `Ashley Whetter`_ for `our autoapi Sphinx extension <https://github.com/readthedocs/sphinx-autoapi>`_.

+We know that we're missing a large number of people who have contributed in major ways to our various projects.
+Please let us know if you feel that you should be on this list, and aren't!

 .. _Aaron Carlisle: https://github.com/blendify
 .. _Ashley Whetter: https://github.com/AWhetter